Common antidepressants have been linked to an increased risk of young people committing violent crimes.

 No significant association was seen between SSRI use and violent crime in people aged 25 and older.

-Previous research has found children and young adults, but not older people, may be more prone to suicidal thoughts when taking the antidepressants.
+Previous research has found that children and young adults, but not older individuals, may be more prone to suicidal thoughts when taking the antidepressants.

-Scientists used data from Swedish drug prescription and crime registries to compare conviction rates of around 850,000 individuals when they were on and off SSRI medication over a four-year period.
+Scientists conducting the new study used data from Swedish drug prescription and crime registries to compare conviction rates of around 850,000 individuals when they were on and off SSRI medication over a four-year period.

-Among the four drugs included were fluoxetine (Prozac) and paroxetine (Seroxat), two of the most widely prescribed antidepressants.
+Among the four drugs included in the study were fluoxetine (Prozac) and paroxetine (Seroxat), two of the most widely prescribed antidepressants.

 The findings, published in the online journal Public Library of Science Medicine, showed that, overall, taking SSRIs increased the likelihood of a violent conviction by 19%.

-When different age groups were analysed, the study found a 43% raised risk for people aged 15 to 24.
+When different age groups were analysed separately, the study found a 43% raised risk for people aged 15 to 24.
 For older participants, the association was not statistically significant.

-Violent crimes included attempted or actual murders or acts of manslaughter, harassment, robbery, arson, assault, kidnapping, stalking, and all sexual offences.
+Violent crimes included attempted or actual murders or acts of manslaughter, unlawful threats, harassment, robbery, arson, assault, kidnapping, stalking, coercion and all sexual offences.

 They wrote: “The risk increase we report in young people is not insignificant, and hence warrants further examination.
 If our findings related to young people are validated in other designs, samples, and settings, warnings about an increased risk of violent behaviours while being treated with SSRIs may be needed.